groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.update_canvas(self, service_id, channel_id, canvas_elements, recipients)

-Constructs and sends the update message for the canvas.
+Updates the canvas that the recipients see.

 Parameters:
   service_id (str): As always.